hashicorp/vagrant/website/docs/source/v2/synced-folders/nfs.html.md

 the final part of the `config.vm.synced_folder` definition, along with the `type` option.

+* `nfs_export` (boolean) - If this is false, then Vagrant won't modify your `/etc/exports` automatically and assumes you've done so already.

 * `nfs_udp` (boolean) - Whether or not to use UDP as the transport.
 UDP is faster but has some limitations (see the NFS documentation for more details).
 This defaults to true.